 The Gymternet is tickled to bring you the third installment of The Gymternet’s Four Year Rewind.
 Enjoy!

-Vika winning vault!?
-That’s what we get for allowing juniors to compete two vaults from the same family in a final, but while this isn’t something we would expect from senior Vika, she performs beautifully here.
+Viktoria Komova winning vault!?
+That’s what we get for allowing juniors to compete two vaults from the same family in a final, but while this isn’t something we would expect from senior Komova, she performs beautifully here.
 She does a gorgeous DTY, and then I think this was the first time we saw the Vikamanar, actually?
 Back when she could still do it somewhat well, that step off the mat aside.
-With vaults like these, she ran away with the title by over a point and a half while Maria and Carlotta placed second and third with near-identical FTYs paired with a Yurchenko layouts.
+With vaults like these, she ran away with the title by over a point and a half while Maria Paula Vargas and Carlotta Ferlito placed second and third with near-identical FTYs paired with a Yurchenko layouts.

 1. Viktoria Komova, Russia, 15.312